 Dining Services has had long-standing success working with students with medically restricted diets.
 In most cases, for example, allergies to milk, eggs, peanuts, tree nuts, fish, and shellfish, we will familiarize you with the many alternatives provided on our regular menus and where you can find nutritional and product information you need to be able to make informed and safe choices.
 Dining Services has intentionally developed our board plan menus to offer the flexibility and variety to reasonably meet most of your dietary needs.

-If you have a food allergy or a medically related dietary condition, you will need to register with AccessAbility Services and schedule an intake appointment with Deborah Cohen, Director of AccessAbility Services at 413-538-2634.
+If you have a food allergy or a medically related dietary condition, you will need to register with AccessAbility Services and call to schedule an intake appointment at 413-538-2634.
 After you have met with AccessAbility Services, you will need to contact Katie Gay, Dining Services menu coordinator, at ext.
 2100 to discuss your special dietary requirements and bring your approved letter of accommodation.
 At this meeting, you can expect to discuss:

 - Diet history of foods that you can and cannot tolerate.